f45tb00t/OpenWRT_HA_Presence/README.md

 cat /etc/sysupgrade.conf
 ```

-Check that the Presence files are included in the sysupgrade backup:
+Check that the Presence files are included in the backup:

 ```sh
 sysupgrade -l | grep -E 'presence|presence_hostapd'